-GCO350 Quantitative Analysis for Decision-Making A survey of mathematical, probabilistic, and statistical tools available for assisting in the operation and management of industrial organizations.
+GCO350 Quantitative Analysis for Decision-Making

+A survey of mathematical, probabilistic, and statistical tools available for assisting in the operation and management of industrial organizations.
 (Background preparation: six credit hours in mathematics, three credit hours in statistics, or equivalent.)

-GCO351 Production and Operations Management Study of the concepts of production and operations, and of a variety of methods and techniques used in their management.
-(Prerequisite: GCO350 Quantitative Analysis for Decision-Making, or by permission of the instructor.)
+GCO351 Production and Operations Managemen

+Study of the concepts of production and operations, and of a variety of methods and techniques used in their management.
+(Background preparation: six credit hours in economics.
+Prerequisite: GCO350 Quantitative Analysis for Decision-Making, or by permission of the instructor.)

-GCO352 Introduction to CIS (Decision Support Systems) Introduction to systems concepts and analysis, and their application to management and decision-making through the use of computer technology.
-(Background preparation: three credit hours in data processing, or equivalent)
+GCO352 Introduction to CIS (Decision Support Systems)

+Introduction to systems concepts and analysis, and their application to management and decision-making through the use of computer technology.
+(Background preparation: three credit hours in data processing, or equivalent.)

-GCO353 Computer Simulation and Modeling in Business Examination of computer simulation and modeling techniques and their applications in the business environment using DYNAMO, BASIC, FORTRAN, GPSS, and other languages.
-(Prerequisites: GCO352 Introduction to CIS, and GCO350 Quantitative Analysis for Decision Making.)
+GCO353 Computer Simulation and Modeling in Business

+Examination of computer simulation and modeling techniques and their applications in the business environment using DYNAMO, BASIC, FORTRAN, GPSS, and other languages.
+(Prerequisites: GCO352 Introduction to CIS, GCO350 Quantitative Analysis for Decision Making, GCO355 Data Base Design, and GCO360 Principles of Information Analysis and System Development.)

+GCO354

-GCO354 Data Communications and Networking Examination of the elements of communications networks including common carrier offerings, terminal types, multiplexing and concentrator offerings, vendor protocols, and system design considerations.
-(Prerequisite: GCO352 Introduction to CIS.)
+Data Communications and Networking

+Examination of the elements of communications networks including common carrier offerings, terminal types, multiplexing and concentrator offerings, vendor protocols, and system design considerations.
+(Prerequisites: GCO352 Introduction to CIS, GCO355 Data Base Design, and GCO360 Principles of Information Analysis and System Development.)